 Promoting mashup art beyond the limits set by copyright law’s exclusive rights, limiting doctrines, and fair use analysis may well be a desirable policy reform for the digital age.
 Such a course, however, is for Congress and not the judiciary.

 Menell, Peter; Balganesh, Shyamkrishna; and Nimmer, David, "Mashups and Fair Use: The Bold Misadventures of the Seussian Starship Enterprise" (2019).
-Faculty Scholarship at Penn Law.
+Faculty Scholarship.
 2220.